Hosting a Cemetery Service Project in 8 Easy Steps

 - You can use the pencil icon in the other corner of the screen to transcribe photos that may be difficult for transcribers to read in a photo.

-When all of the gravestones have been photographed, go to the BillionGraves site to declare that your adopted cemetery has been completed.
+When all of the gravestones have been photographed, go to the BillionGraves site to declare that the cemetery has been completed.

 Send your group one last message to thank them.
 To do this, click on the “Communicate” field just below the map of your adopted cemetery.
 You could also encourage them to adopt a cemetery themselves, now that they know how to use the easy BillionGraves app.